Virgilio Martínez (pictured) and Pía León

 +51 1 242 8515

 A few words on the chef: Martínez trained in kitchens in London, New York, Bogotá and Madrid before opening Central in 2009.
-He cooks alongside his head chef and wife, Pía, and says their work/life relationship is “a beautiful thing”.
+He runs the restaurant with his wife, Pía León, who is in charge of the kitchen.
+Together with his sister Malena Martínez, the chef explores and researches Peruvian produce through their Mater Iniciativa project, helping to find new ingredients for Central’s menus.